osgi/osgi.enroute.site/_appnotes/resolving.md

 * **Repository** – A Repository is a collection of resources.
 Repositories can be represented in many different ways as will be discussed later.
 * **Resolver** – The Resolver is the entity that takes a set of _initial requirements_, _system capabilities_, a set of repositories, and produces a _resolution_.
 * **Resolution** – A resolution is a _wiring_ of resources.
-It provides detailed information what requirements are matched with what capabilities from the included resources.
+It provides detailed information about what requirements are matched with what capabilities from the included resources.

-An important variable in the resolving process is `effective`.
+An important variable in the resolving process is `effective` which defines the _effectiveness_ under which the resolve operation is performed.
 The resolver will only look at requirements that it deems _effective_.
-The default effective is `resolve` and `active` is commonly used for situations that do not need to be resolved by the OSGi framework but are relevant in using the resolver for building an application.
+The default effectiveness is `resolve`.
+The effectiveness `active` is a convention commonly used for situations that do not need to be resolved by the OSGi framework but are relevant in using the resolver for assembling applications.

 ## Repositories

 A _repository_ is a collection of resources.
 This could be Maven Central or it could be a single bundle.
 That said, neither is a good idea in practice.
 The repository is the _scope_ of the resolution.
 Only resources in the repository can be selected.
-Although the naive idea then is to make the scope as large as possible to let the computer do the work, it is much better to _curate_ the repository.
+Although the naive idea is to make the scope as large as possible to let the computer do the work, it is much better to _curate_ the repository.

 The are many reasons why you need a curated repository but basically it comes down is the GIGO principle: garbage is garbage out.
 Another reason is running time.
 The resolver gets overwhelmed quickly when there are too many alternatives for a requirement.
 Resolving is an NP complete problem and this means that the resolution time quickly becomes very long when a lot of alternatives need to be examined.

 ### Available Repositories

-The bnd toolchain provides OSGi Repository access to many popular repository formats.
+The bnd toolchain provides OSGi Repository access for many popular repository formats.

 * **OSGi XML Format** – The OSGi Alliance specified an XML format for repositories which is fully supported by bnd.
 * **Maven Central** – You can provide subsets of Maven repositories using a simple text file, a query on Maven Central, or a `pom.xml`.
 It integrates fully with the local `~/.m2` repository.